Brand activism

-Brand activism refers to the practice of businesses taking public stances on social, political, economic, or environmental issues, with the aim of contributing to societal change'.
+Brand activism is the practice of a company or brand taking a public position on social, political, economic, or environmental issues.
+It is broadly considered as a form of marketing and corporate communication in which a brand aligns itself with a cause, movement, or public controversy.'
 Unlike traditional corporate social responsibility (CSR), which often focuses on philanthropy and internal ethical practices, brand activism involves actively addressing contentious social or political issues, such as systemic racism, reproductive rights, gun control, LGBTQIA+ rights, immigration, sexual harassment, and public health.
+Research on the subject has examined the conditions under which such activity is perceived as authentic, as well as the risks of perceived hypocrisy, polarization, or woke washing when a brand's public messaging is not matched by its values, practices, or material commitments.
 Moreover, this research underscores that both for-profit and non-profit organizations engage in activism to break down barriers and challenge the status quo, showing that activism is not confined to corporate entities but also extends to mission-driven organizations seeking systemic change.

 In Brand Activism: From Purpose to Action, Philip Kotler and Christian Sarkar define brand activism as follows: "Brand Activism consists of business efforts to promote, impede, or direct social, political, economic, and/or environmental reform or stasis with the desire to promote or impede improvements in society; it is driven by a fundamental concern for the biggest and most urgent problems facing society."'Brand activism can be progressive, advocating for social justice and equality, or regressive, as seen in companies lobbying for policies that uphold the status quo or resist systemic change.'
 However, brand activism reflects a shift from general ethical branding or shock advertising to more explicit engagement with divisive socio-political problems.
 This marketing strategy is inherently more confrontational and advocacy-oriented.
 It entails aligning a brand’s identity with specific societal causes and making public, often bold, statements that may polarize audiences.